Emboscada, Paraguay: Weather

 The weather in Cordillera Region is mild and dry.
 Temperature ranges from 22 °C to 39 °C, in winter the temperature is 3 °C.

-Demography
+Demographics

-Emboscada has 12,225 inhabitants, 6,337 are men and 5,888 women (Census 2002) In the urban area 5,153 people and the rural area with 7,072 people.
+Emboscada has 12,225 inhabitants, of which 6,337 are men and 5,888 women (Census 2002) In the urban area 5,153 people and the rural area with 7,072 people.
 80% of Emboscada's population considers itself to be of African descent.

 A school in the Afro-Paraguay city of Emboscada that pays tribute to the American president credited with freeing slaves in the United States.

 History

 The first settlers were slaves from Brazil called “libertos” in XVIII.
 It was founded in 1740 by Governor Rafael de la Moneda with the name of “San Agustín de la Emboscada”.
 The most important penitentiary of Paraguay was built in Emboscada in 1816.
 During Stroessner's dictatorship it worked as the prison for convicts of political issues.